 Start with the hero section to show visitors the benefits and value of your product or service and immediately answer the question of “why?” when a visitor lands on your post-click page.

-There are three main keys to a successful post-click experience, all of which show visitors why they should choose your business:
+There are three main keys to a successful post-click landing page, all of which show visitors why they should choose your business:

 - Why is your business right for the prospect?